 To succeed in embracing diverse perspectives, we can benefit from applying the dual mindset of an anthropologist, zooming in and out between perspectives outside ourselves and recalibrating how we see the world when including them.

 On one side, we explore the perspectives of others by listening, questioning, and observing what is around us.
-The other aspect of this dual mode is how we then operate with the multiple perspectives we are informed by: integrating perspectives on a matter, adapting to new knowledge as we build it, and continuously clarifying the overall vision and purpose of what we aredoing.
+The other aspect of this dual mode is how we then operate with the multiple perspectives we are informed by: integrating perspectives on a matter, adapting to new knowledge as we build it, and continuously clarifying the overall vision and purpose of what we are doing.

 A Shift in Perspectives

-As humans, we tend to gravitate towards a world-view and relationships that place the world we can see, that we have experienced, and that we feel safe in, in the middle of the universe.
+As humans, we tend to gravitate towards a world-view and relationships that place the world we can see, that we have experienced and that we feel safe in, in the middle of the universe.
 We tend to strive for assimilation rather than enjoying diversity.
 Therefore, we continuously need to remind ourselves that the world does not revolve around us.
-This applies to us as individuals, as well as to us as teams, companies, and organizational units.
+This applies to us as individuals, as well as to us as teams, companies, and organisational units.

 Let me give you a challenge: The next time you engage with a person who is different from you, and this person might annoy you because of the immediate difference, allow yourself to be curious about the difference rather than dismiss it.
-Do you see something familiar in the opposite perspective?
-Try to empathize with the things that are strange or annoying.What can you learn from the other perspective, and what does it teach you about yourself?
+Do you see something familiar from the opposite perspective?
+Try to empathise with the things that are strange or annoying.
+What can you learn from the other perspective, and what does it teach you about yourself?